 Status as a Delta Diamond medallion SkyTeam Elite Plus got me into the lounge even though I was travelling in Economy class.

-The VS Clubhouse is accessed via a winding backlit staircase that looks beautiful and inviting.
+The Virgin Atlantic Clubhouse is accessed via a winding back-lit staircase that looks beautiful and inviting.
 On the other hand, it seems impractical for anyone carrying the stuff the average traveler lugs around an airport.
 There is an elevator hidden behind the stairs.
 Representatives are located on the second level outside the lounge to check for proper entry credentials.
 I was entitled to enter by virtue of my Diamond Medallion status and the terms of the joint venture between VS and DL on trans Atlantic traffic.

 Upon entering the Clubhouse you are greeted with a view of the bar and main seating area.

 The lounge is quite large and there are many features so the map they provide near the entrance comes in handy.

 My first stop was for a shower to get refreshed.
 The showers are next to the Spa at the right rear area of the Clubhouse.
 I found the showers to be similar to what I’ve seen in other business-class lounges.

 I could have gotten a massage in the spa but opted to head for some food.
 Virgin Clubhouses have real food and its all complimentary.
 I ordered eggs benedict and a bloody Mary from the waitress who takes orders in the general seating area.